About the author: Alina Khazanova, Product Designer @ Elementor

 Elementor’s Digital Agency kit is a classic example of blue used in a business context.
 It’s vibrant and energetic, and evokes trust and confidence:

-Screenshot 09 Blue Color Theory Fundamentals Every Web Designer Should Know 16
+screenshot 09 Blue Color Theory Fundamentals Every Web Designer Should Know 16

 Blue can also look distant and sad when pale, so it’s essential to strike a thoughtful balance with this color.